or scroll for handy tips and a little nostalgia.

 Baking the pie

-Remove the pastry dough from fridge and roll out first ball on a lightly floured surface to a thickness of about 3mm.
+Remove the pastry dough from fridge and roll out the first ball on a lightly floured surface to a thickness of about 3mm.

 Roll the pastry back onto the floured rolling pin and use a spatula to lift the rest of the pastry form the bench.